Alli1223/comp240-production/README.md

 Spent the rest of the week working on the AI to tidy the code up.

 ### Problems I encountered this week:
 Extremely unmotivated to work on comp240 production.
-I have no interest at all in what I am working on and since the team has stopped doing multiplayer I seems pointless.
+I have no interest at all in what I am working on and since the team has stopped doing multiplayer it seems pointless.

 ### How I aim to overcome these issues:
 No idea.

-##Week Ten
+## Week Ten
+Monday was peer review of market evaluation essay which I got some very helpful feedback for.
+Spent Monday afternoon working on getting a base project working for the client.
+Tuesday was review of research proposal.
+Spend the rest of the week working on finishing research proposals and business essays.

+### Problems I encountered this week:
+Leaving the research journals to the last minute.

+### How I aim to overcome these issues:

+## Week Eleven
+Monday Was sprint review for 240 project which I have done nothing for, because of previews weeks being deadlines for other projects that I have been prioritizing.

+### Problems I encountered this week:

+### How I aim to overcome these issues: